JimmyHowe/What-Smart-Students-Know/The Smart Students Credo.md

 - **Principle #7:** You're in school to learn to think for yourself, not to repeat what your textbooks and teachers tell you.
 - **Principle #8:** Subjects do not always seem interesting and relevant, but being actively engaged in learning them is better than being passively bored and not learning them.
 - **Principle #9:** Few things are as potentially difficult, frustrating, or frightening as genuine learning, yet *nothing* is so rewarding and empowering.
-- **Principle #10:** how well you do in school reflects your attitude and your method, not your ability.
+- **Principle #10:** How well you do in school reflects your attitude and your method, not your ability.
 - **Principle #11:** If you're doing it for the grades or for the approval of others, you're missing the satisfactions of the process and putting your self-esteem at the mercy of things outside your control.
 - **Principle #12:** School is a game, but it's a very important game.